jonnlai/run-tracker/README.md

 ![Python Linter 8](readme-files/python-linter/python-linter-8.png)
 ![Python Linter 9](readme-files/python-linter/python-linter-9.png)

-The warnings and errors were addressed and it was confirmed that no errors remained.
+The warnings and errors were addressed, and it was confirmed that no errors remained.
+The code was validated again when the development had finished, confirming that it contained no errors.

 ![No errors](readme-files/python-linter/no-errors.png)